makrai/notes/keenan87-sem-case-theory.md

     otherwise interpret a -0 marked one nominatively
-  * (correctly) interpret batSs formed from P 2 s translating "wait for", "accompany", in which one NP is marked -0 and the other -ku (called "dative" in Warlpiri grammars).
+  * (correctly) interpret batSs formed from P 2 s translating "wait for", "accompany", in which one NP is marked -0 and the other -ku (called "dative" in Warlpiri grammars)
 * both Warlpiri and Japanese show that there is no one to one relation between morphological markings and semantic case
-  * markings on both NPs must be checked to determine semantic case.
+  * markings on both NPs must be checked to determine semantic case
-* Linear order of elements will be crucially referred to in "VSO" languages like
+* Linear order of elements will be crucially referred to in "VSO" languages
-  * languages eg Maori (Polynesian), Nandi (Nilo-Saharan), Welsh (Celtic), and Jacaltec (Mayan)
+  * eg Maori (Polynesian), Nandi (Nilo-Saharan), Welsh (Celtic), Jacaltec (Mayan)
-    * batSs have the form [V NP 1 NP 2 ] with `NP_1` interpreted nominatively
+  * batSs have the form [V NP 1 NP 2 ] with
-      and NP 2 accusatively.
-By
+    `NP_1` interpreted nominatively and NP 2 accusatively
-  *  Tzeltal (Mayan), Malagasy and Fijian (Malayo- Polynesian) interpret NP_1 accusatively and NP 2 nominatively.
+  * Tzeltal (Mayan), Malagasy and Fijian (Malayo-Polynesian) interpret NP_1 accusatively and NP 2 nominatively
-* Keenan (1979); verbal morphology is also an indicator of semantic case.
+* Keenan (1979); verbal morphology is also an indicator of semantic case
-  * Schachter (1984); an example from Toba Batak (Malayo-Polynesian; Sumatra).
+  * Schachter (1984); an example from Toba Batak (Malayo-Polynesian; Sumatra) (20) a.
-(20) a.
 Mang-ida si Ria si Torus
-        see art Ria art Torus
+        M-see art Ria art Torus
         "Torus sees Ria" *"Ria sees Torus"
     b.
 Di-ida si Torus si Ria
-       see art Torus art Ria
+       D-see art Torus art Ria
        "Torus saw Ria" *"Ria saw Torus"
-  * P 2 s in Toba are presented with one of two prefixes, an M-prefix and a D- one
+  * P 2 s in Toba are presented with one of two prefixes, an M-prefix and a D-one
   * Main clause Ss with
     * M-verbs are interpreted "imperfectively", e.g. the action is presented as continuous or habitual
-    * D-verbs are by contrast interpreted "perfectively" the action is presented as a single undivided whole.
-So
+    * D-verbs are by contrast interpreted "perfectively" the action is presented as a single undivided whole
-  *  the immediately postverbal NP forms a syntactic constituent with the verb.
-     Thus the Toba CC can be given:
+  * the immediately postverbal NP forms a syntactic constituent with the verb Thus the Toba CC can be given:
   (21) Toba Batak Case Constraint (TBCC)
-  In batS including a constituent of the form [x-V NP] interpret NP accusatively if x = M and nominatively if x = D-
+  In batS including a constituent of the form [x-V NP] interpret NP accusatively if x = M and nominatively if x = D
 * CCs may also refer to verb agreement paradigms and NP subclass (def, animacy)

 # 4. CONSEQUENCES OF THE THEORY 9